SanjaNaskova/PracticalFrontend-2-GithubPage/README.md

 About the project:
 ------------------
-- The project was a part of the Practical Front-end class as assignment for each student to make an indepentent front-end project.
+- The project was a part of the Practical Front-end class as assignment for each student to make an independent front-end project.

 Idea:
 ------